metamath/lamp-guide/docs/11/index.md

 Notice that variable parts of this statement are boxed and directed lines connect them to another statement below.

-In center of a visualization is always a sequence with zero or statements (the hypotheses of the reference being used), then a horizontal line below it, and then the reference's concluding statement below that.
+In center of a visualization is always a sequence with zero or more statements (the hypotheses of the reference being used), then a horizontal line below it, and then the reference's concluding statement below that.
 This is a common mathematical representation of a rule &em;